dicacristian/adminAreaDemo/README.md

 · Automation for some buttons functionality, how to make an appointment

-· Pages with login steps, Webelements, functions, methods with and without parameters
+· Pages with login steps, WebElements, functions, methods with and without parameters

 · sserts used for validating the code

-· utomation test for redirect a page
+· Automation test for redirect a page